Mochimochi07/Readme/readrepos/Readme2.md

 I may take time to rest and refrain from using github. well, im going to post sometime.

+I took the rest i needed.
-Well, screw the resting part!
+Well, screw the few time for the resting part!
-I'm going to be in IOT by the way so.
+I'm going to be in IOT in the future by the way so.
 LEZDUIT!